dgoulet-tor/arti/README.md

 to download, cache, and maintain an up-to-date network view.
 Exposes the network view as an instance of `tor-netdir::NetDir`.

+`tor-config`: Support for loading and managing configuration files.

 `tor-client`: A client library that can be used to connect to the Tor network and make connections.

-Also comes with a a simple Tor client program that run a SOCKS proxy.
+`arti`:  A simple command-line client program that can run as a SOCKS proxy.

 ## Intended architecture